kekosaurusrexx/Blockchain/README.md

 It aims to implement a blockchain with mining, transactions, smart contracts and networking.
 Written for a university project.

+## Usage

+Start the server script main.py.
+If debug mode is enabled, following commands can be send with console.py:

+- tt: send a test transaction (development only)
+- stop: stop the server

 ## ToDos

 - implement smart contracts